v-rajagt/IntuneDocs/intune/configuration/device-profile-assign.md

   - Including user groups and excluding user groups
   - Including device groups and excluding device group

   For example, you assign a device profile to the **All corporate users** user group, but exclude members in the **Senior Management Staff** user group.
-Since both groups are user groups, the following behavior happens:

-    - All members in the **All corporate users** user group receive the policy.
+Since both groups are user groups, **All corporate users** except the **Senior Management staff** get the policy.
-    - All members in the **Senior Management Staff** don't receive the policy, even though they're members of the **All corporate users** include group.

 - Intune doesn't evaluate user-to-device group relationships.
 If you assign policies to mixed groups, the results may not be what you want or expect.

   For example, you assign a device profile to the **All Users** user group, but exclude an **All personal devices** device group.
-In this mixed group policy assignment, the following behavior happens:

-  - All members in the **All users** user group get the policy.
+In this mixed group policy assignment, **All users** get the policy.
+The exclusion does not apply.
-  - All devices in the **All personal devices** device group also get the policy, which isn't the intent.

   As a result, it's not recommended to assign policies to mixed groups.